PandasDrive/Workout_Gains/README.md

 5. Data & Dev Notes

 - Program Data: All structured workouts now live in `data/program-data.js`.
-Gethin Legacy, Gethin Lean Muscle (82 published days across 12 weeks), and Nippard's 12-week program are fully populated.
+Gethin Legacy, Gethin Lean Muscle, Gethin 8-Week Hardcore, and Nippard's 12-week program are fully populated.
 Future programs will be appended here as new datasets are parsed.
 - Source Material: Raw PDFs, spreadsheets, and exported text live under `WorkoutPrograms/`.
 Keep each original file so the data lineage is clear.
-- Dev Utilities: Helper scripts in `.devtools/` handle parsing, exporting JSON, and regenerating JS snippets (`scrape_kaged_lean.py` outputs both JSON and JS for the lean program).
+- Dev Utilities: Helper scripts in `.devtools/` handle parsing, exporting JSON, and regenerating JS snippets (`scrape_kaged_lean.py` and `scrape_kaged_hardcore.py` output both JSON and JS for the Kaged programs).
 Leave the folder hidden from the main UI.
 - Backups & History: The PWA supports local JSON backups via the new Progress Hub.
 Export regularly and keep copies with the original source files.
-- Future Work: Next wave is importing the remaining Kaged collection, Seth Feroce programs, and Thenx calisthenics templates.
+- Future Work: Next wave is importing the remaining Kaged collection (e.g., 8-Week Muscle Building), Seth Feroce programs, and Thenx calisthenics templates.
 Once these are loaded, revisit UI polish (coach bios, onboarding quiz, video demos) and consider add-on features like set tracking or social share cards.
 - Meal Planner (Nutrition Hub): Standalone `nutrition.html` page with recipe library, weekly planner, and shopping list for the 80 Wholefoods guide.
+- Challenges - like Four Horsemen or Murphy Challenge